Holoscan SDK v3.11.0

 This is also illustrated in the hello_world example.

 This can be done simply by replacing the call to run() with run_async() which returns a std::future.
-Calling future.wait() will block until the application has finished running.
+Calling future.get() will block until the application has finished running and throw an exception if a runtime error occurred during execution.

 Copy